 There are many myths and confusion within many federal agencies which consider Native, Tribal, ANC, and NHO companies to be the same.
 They are not.
 There are many treaties and legislation that make these distinctions.
 Note the SBA 1010 for 8(a) certification has separate forms for ANCs, NHOs and American Indian Tribes (AITs).

 Tribal Section 17 and why choosing a business structure is important.
 The choice of business structure will have long-term and far-reaching consequences for a Tribal government and Tribal business.
-Native PTAC provides education to the Tribes in creating a Section 17.
+NAPTACs provide education to the Tribes in creating a Section 17.
 A Section 17 corporation can provide an attractive business structure for Tribes because it establishes a legal entity to conduct and manage business activities separate from the Tribe itself.

 Tribal, Alaskan Native and Native Hawaiian communities are unique.
 There many different aspects of culture, tradition, history and geography.
 Despite these differences, the close connections within Indian Country span the continent.
 Word travels fast and actions speak louder than words.
-Native PTAC works hard to establish trust, respect, and lines of communication with their clients and communities they serve.
+NAPTACs work hard to establish trust, respect, and lines of communication with their clients and communities they serve.

 How Native PTAC and our 4 state PTACs work together?
 The ultimate goal for Native PTAC is to see our clients succeed.
 The Native PTAC often work cooperatively with WA, ID, OR and AK state PTACs to help non-Native firms identify and perform on projects on Indian reservations, cross promote events, and provide additional resources and networking opportunities.
 With ideal situations, it is common for Native PTAC and adjoining State PTACs to refer clients to specific individuals with particular areas of expertise.